bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

 Now say there were multiple optimas, $$\Theta_1 ..... \Theta_k$$.
 Some of these would be more probable that others due to factors like our initialization and how easily they are accessible in weight space.
 Unfeasible weights will have a probability of 0 and hard to access weights a lower probability than the easier ones.

-In short: $p(\theta | \mathcal{D})$ represents what fraction of the times I would reach that theta if I were to train my network an infinite number of times.

 We can calculate this conditional probability using Bayes' rule:

 Bayes theorem states:

  $
  \begin{align}
  p(\theta | \mathcal{D}) &= \frac{p(\mathcal{D} | \theta) p(\theta)}{p(\mathcal{D})}